-- Information about your surgery and physical therapy exercises - Directions for how and when to take medications, like blood thinners - Prescriptions for any medications you need at home - o Prescriptions can be filled while you are in the hospital.
-Ask your nurse if you would like to do this.
+- Information about your recovery at home. - Directions for how and when to take medications, like blood thinners. - Prescriptions for any medications you need at home.

+Prescriptions can be filled before you leave.
+Confirm with your nurse if you would like to do this.